-The possible emergence of Majorana fermion excitations in an S = 1/2 Kitaev quantum spin-liquid (QSL) state is thought to be a promising channel to realize topological quantum computing [1,2].
-The solvability of the honeycomb Kitaev model has boosted experimental interests to search for real materials in which Kitaev physics is at play.
-Some Mott insulators with strong spin-orbit coupling-induced effective spin-1/2 ($J{\text{eff}} = 1/2$) appear to be promising candidates for Kitaev materials [3-5].
-To date, a few possible compounds including iridates $(A_2 \text{IrO}3, A = \text{Li}, \text{Na})$ [6-11] and ruthenates $(\alpha-RuCl_3)$ [12-22] have been found, although conclusive evidence is still lacking.
+The possible emergence of Majorana fermion excitations in a S=1/2 Kitaev quantum spin liquid (QSL) state is thought to be a promising channel to realize topological quantum computing [1, 2].
+Solvability of the honeycomb Kitaev model has boosted the experimental interests to search for real materials in which Kitaev physics is at play.
+Some Mott insulators with strong spinorbit coupling induced effective spin-1/2 ( $J{eff}=1/2$ ) appear to be promising candidates of Kitaev materials [3-5].
+To date, a few possible compounds including iridates ( $A_2\text{IrO}3$ , A=Li, Na) [6-11] and ruthenates ( $\alpha$ -RuCl3) [12-22] have been found, although conclusive evidence is still lacking.

-Of particular interest is the layered compound α -RuCl3, which is in close proximity to the ideal Kitaev model although a zigzag antiferromagnetic (AF) order is favored at low temperatures due to sizable Heisenberg interactions and nonzero off-diagonal terms [4,12,23,24].
-The AF ground state is unstable against the application of pressure [18,25,26] and in-plane magnetic fields [19,27-31].
+Of particular interest is the layered compound $\alpha$ -RuCl3, which is in close proximity to the ideal Kitaev model although a zigzag antiferromagnetic (AF) order is favored at low temperatures due to sizable Heisenberg interactions and non-zero off diagonal terms [4, 12, 23, 24].
+The AF ground state is unstable against application of pressure [18, 25, 26] and in-plane magnetic fields [19, 27-31].
 The system enters a quantum disordered phase when an in-plane magnetic field higher than a critical value of $\mu_0 H_c \sim 8$ T is applied.
-Evidence of fractional excitations emerging from this field-induced quantum disordered state has been reported by various techniques [22,27,32], but the nature of this phase is still under debate.
+Evidence of fractional excitations emerged from this field-induced quantum disordered state has been reported by various techniques [22, 27, 32], but the nature of this phase is still under debate.
 Meanwhile, the magnetic transition is very sensitive to the stacking sequence of the honeycomb layers.
-It has been suggested that a stacking of ABC series produces the AF transition at $T{N1} \sim 7$ K, and that an ABAB stacking is responsible for the transition at $T{N2} \sim 14$ K [13].
-Neutron scattering experiments indeed found non-negligible interlayer magnetic interactions [29,33], which necessarily couple to the details of layer stacking.
-Stacking faults can be easily formed due to weak interlayer van der Waals bonding (<1 meV [34]) and the small energy difference between these two configurations.
-The formation of stacking faults has been evidenced by the appearance of multiple magnetic transitions within one sample [13,16].
-To date, much progress has been made to unravel the interplay between magnetic, lattice, and Kitaev interactions both theoretically and experimentally.
+It has been suggested that a stacking of ABC series produces the AF transition at $T{N1} \sim 7$ K, and that an ABAB stacking is responsible for the transition at $T{N2} \sim$ 14 K [13].
+Neutron scattering experiments indeed found non-negligible interlayer magnetic interactions [29, 33], which necessarily couple to the details of layer stacking.
+Stacking faults can be easily formed due to weak interlayer van-der-Waals bonding (< 1 meV [34]) and the small energy difference between these two configurations.
+Formation of stacking faults has been evidenced by the appearance of multiple magnetic transitions within one sample [13, 16].
+To date, big progress has been made to unravel the interplay between magnetic, lattice and Kitaev interactions both theoretically and experimentally.
 However, less effort has been applied to the study of stacking faults and their related magnetic properties from the charge and/or electric degrees of freedom, which are also important aspects to understand the ground state and for future real device applications.